sb-image

 Life

-Kayaalp, who was born in a rural area, was introduced to wrestling during primary school through the guidance of his teachers; his interest in the sport gradually evolved into a professional career.
-After completing secondary education, he graduated from the Faculty of Physical Education and Sports at Aksaray University.
+Kayaalp, who was born in a rural area, was introduced to wrestling during primary school through the guidance of his teachers; his passion for the sport gradually evolved into a professional career.
+Rıza Kayaalp graduated from the School of Physical Education and Sports at Aksaray University after completing secondary education.
 He later pursued his master’s degree at Yozgat Bozok University.
-Kayaalp, who advanced academically alongside his athletic career, is recognized in Turkish wrestling not only for his performance but also for his educational background.
+While advancing academically, Kayaalp has simultaneously built a distinguished sporting career, earning recognition in Turkish wrestling not only for his performance but also for his educational background.

 Kayaalp began wrestling in 2000 at the Yozgat Wrestling Training Center.
-He achieved his first international success in 2005 by winning a gold medal at the Youth European Wrestling Championship held in Tirana, Albania.
-This achievement marked the first sign of his long-term representation of Türkiye in Greco-Roman wrestling.
+He achieved his first international success in 2005 by winning a gold medal at the Youth European Wrestling Championships held in Tirana, Albania.
+This victory marked the first indication of his long-term representation of Türkiye in Greco-Roman wrestling.

-In 2006, he announced his name on the international stage by winning a bronze medal at the World Youth Championships in Guatemala.
-He attracted attention by winning consecutive gold medals at the European Youth Championships in 2007 and 2008.
-His systematic success during this period, supported by the Turkish Wrestling Federation, secured him a permanent place in the national team.
+In 2006, he announced his name on the international stage by winning a bronze medal at the World Junior Championships in Guatemala.
+He then captured consecutive gold medals at the European Junior Championships in 2007 and 2008, drawing widespread attention.
+His systematic success during this period earned him consistent support from the Turkish Wrestling Federation, securing his place as a permanent member of the national team.

 Senior Category and Olympic Achievements (2010–2023)